 Galway is consistently voted in the top 10 friendliest cities in the world, and has even come top of the list in its time!

-But not only is it charming and friendly, Galway is also widely known as a cultural hub, hosting world-class festivals, while birthing artists and performers who are known around the globe.
+But not only is it charming and friendly, but Galway is also widely known as a cultural hub, hosting world-class festivals, while birthing artists and performers who are known around the globe.

 Can you picture yourself at the Galway International Arts Festival, or the Galway Film Fleadh?
 How about the Galway Races or even the Galway World Oyster Festival?
 And we haven’t even scratched the surface on the countless exciting events happening around the city every year.